What Is A Pyrolytic Oven? (& Are They A Must Have?)

 Pyrolytic ovens are becoming more and more popular, with most manufacturers now introducing the function to more models within their ranges.

 Personally, I think the pyrolytic function is a worthwhile upgrade to an oven, especially in busy households.
-As more manufacturers include this function in more of their oven line-ups, I believe we will see prices fall and pyrolytic functions becoming a standard feature in the not so distant future.
+As more manufacturers include this function in more of their oven line-ups, I believe we will see prices fall and pyrolytic functions become a standard feature in the not-so-distant future.

 - The Kitchen Work Triangle – A Quick Guide (& How To Use It)

 - Black Marble Countertops – Pros, Cons & Design Advice

 - Are Kitchen Islands Over? – Outdated Or Timeless Design